FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-09-28-What-Is-BitTorrent?.md

 I guess that doesn't make a lot of sense from the surface, but bear with me for a bit.
 Let's imagine a different way to share/download data over the internet.
 We have the client-server model, although sufficient in most cases, in certain circumstances isn't the most ideal.
 What if there was a way to share a download with multiple other clients so that instead of relying on the website itself to serve the download to us, we can directly get the file from EVERYONE that has it?
 That might be a faster alternative, but how would we do that?

+This is where things get interesting.
+We are now going to switch from the client-server model to the **Peer-to-Peer**(P2P) model for file sharing and downloads.
+As the name suggests, we are going to be relying on our "peers"(client devices) to be able to handle the task of sharing the files we want to download.